-Her Majesty's Theatre on London's famous Haymarket is one of the oldest theatres in London.
+His Majesty's Theatre on London's famous Haymarket is one of the oldest theatres in London.
 The venue is a Grade II listed building and has been rebuilt or refurbished many times over the years.
 The current auditorium seats around 1160 people across four separate seating levels.
 The interior is traditional in style, and each level offers a different view of the stage along with a variety of different prices.
-The current show, The Phantom of the Opera, has been running since 1986.
-It is a highly visual show, with a number of dramatic set pieces and special effects.
-Each seating level gives a unique perspective of the design, and many audience members enjoy revisiting the theatre to see it from a different area of the auditorium.

 Stalls